 We’ll leave you to debate that over a glass of bubbly with your rhetorical device-loving friends.

-Meanwhile, we’ll be keeping an ear out for uses of synecdoche and metonymy—wherever it’s bringing color, symbolism, or conversational flair to messages we hear every day.
+Meanwhile, we’ll be keeping an ear out synecdoche and metonymy in speeches and presentations—and anywhere else we hear these two rhetorical devices bringing color, symbolism, or conversational flair to messages we hear every day.

 Our online magazine with tips, news, and instruction for youView All Entries ⟶